 This is Charlotte, my Lavenvelder pullet.
 She’s a bit dirty here, as it’s been pretty muddy lately.

 White Leghorn are a Mediterranean breed, like the Andalusian.
 They are closely feathered and have large combs.
 They are slightly flighty, but curious.
-They should lay large white eggs.
+They are a chattier breed.
+They lay a nice sized white egg and are egg laying machines!
+They started laying 2 months before my hatchery chicks of the same age!

 Rhode Island Red are a nice hardy breed.
 They are indifferent to you.
 They are decent layers of light brown eggs.
 I’ve never had one go broody.
 I’ve not had a rooster, so I can’t comment on personality there.
 I’ve never noticed which one would moult, but I’d alway see a lot of feathers when they do.
 So maybe they just all moulted at the same time?

 Silver Laced Wyandotte is a great breed for Canada with their small peacombs.
 They are decent layers of small to medium sized brown eggs.
 I bought two of these as pullets and had to sell one because I was so tired of breaking the broodies.
 If one wasn’t broody, it was the other.
 And then one day I came home and they were in neighboring nests.
 The one I sold had hatched eggs for my sister in law.
 She was a very dedicated sitter, not even leaving to use the bathroom.
 Which was not a good thing.
 But she was great with the chicks.
 The other hen that I kept, has on a couple occasions, raised foster chicks and did a wonderful job.
 Though she does seem to want to get rid of them early, so I know only to use her when the weather is warmer.
 Wyandottes come in several different varieties.
-I’d like to get a Blue Laced Red Wyandotte from the hatchery (but they’re weren’t any available!)
 She doesn’t seem to moult heavy.

 This is my SL Wyandotte.
 She is very poorly marked, but she’s a great mom.